If an acupuncture injury has set you back, we'll help you move forward

 A reasonable level of competence is expected from all those offering acupuncture treatments, regardless of whether they are medically qualified.
 Practitioners are expected to conduct a thorough medical examination to determine suitability for treatment, warn the patient of the risks involved with the procedure and maintain high standards of hygiene at all times.

-Where a practitioner fails to meet these standards and causes harm to a patient, it will often be possible for the patient to claim compensation.
+Where a practitioner fails to meet these standards and causes harm to a patient, it may be possible to claim compensation.

-No win, no fee acupuncture injury compensation claims
+Can I make a no win, no fee acupuncture injury claim?

 Find out more about how no win, no fee claims work